Why you should pursue an online ecology degree

 • Terrestrial ecology: The study of ecosystems and biological relationships on land.

-The different types of ecologist jobs
+The types of jobs ecology majors are prepared for

-Distinct from a park ranger, a park naturalist generally interacts with the public and provides educational services.
+• Park naturalist: Distinct from a park ranger, a park naturalist generally interacts with the public and provides educational services.
 They might be tasked with enforcing park rules at times, but they are more specifically responsible for making sure visitors know why the rules are there, and why it's important that they be respected.

 Earn your online ecology degree at Arizona State University